jornamon/mp-bmp3xx-full/tutorial.md

 asked for another forced measure) unless you plan to handle manually the transitions between forced and sleep modes.
 See Datasheet 3.3 Power Modes for details.

-Note that in forced mode, IIR filter does not work.
+Note that in forced mode, the IIR filter does not work.

 First, we will set up the device with a ODR and other parameters that allows us to notice the difference.
 ODR is the time  between measurements, in milliseconds.
 It must be one of the following values: 5, 10, 20, 40, 80, 160, 320, 640, 1280, 5120, 10240, 20480, 40960, 81920, 163840, 327680, 655360.